-- Once you have entered your information in the four Data Entry sections, click "Validate" on the left navigation panel. - Your validation results may return two types of report validation messages: Errors or Warnings. - Correct all data triggering the errors before you submit your RWHAP AETC report.
+- Once you have entered your information in the four Data Entry sections, click "Validate" (Figure 5) on the left navigation panel. - Your validation results may return two types of report validation messages: Errors or Warnings.
+If your report has no validation warnings or errors, it will return the message, "Validation passed.
+The report is now ready for submission." - Error: Correct all data triggering the errors before you submit your RWHAP AETC report.
 If the errors are triggered by the AETC report, correct the information entered.
-If the errors are triggered by the data files, correct the data file and reupload it to the system.
-Revalidate the report after the updates are made. - Correct data triggering the warnings, if applicable, and revalidate the report.
-If not possible or the data are correct, enter a comment explaining the data. - For a full list of RWHAP AETC report validations, click "Validation Rules" on the left navigation panel.
+If the errors are triggered by the data files, correct the data file and re-upload it to the system.
+Revalidate the report after the updates are made. - Warning: Correct data triggering the warnings, if applicable, and revalidate the report.
+If this is not possible or the data are correct, enter a comment explaining why the data cannot or should not be corrected. - For a full list of RWHAP AETC report validations, click "Validation Rules" on the left navigation panel.